Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 2.4 Analytics and Reporting

-Analysis helps to know if your marketing is working and what result does it drive.
+Analysis helps to know if your marketing is working and what results it drives.

-Social media managers use tools like Facebook Analytics, Twitter Analytics, or Buffer to perform this analysis.
+Your managers will have to use tools like Facebook Analytics, Twitter Analytics, or Buffer to perform this analysis.
 They can then interpret the data to optimize campaigns and improve ROI.

 2.5 Budgeting